Ayushmaan-0412/DspLab_1/README.md

 # DspLab_1
-Has all 7 observations of the experiments
+Has codes for all experiments